RaffayMa/Newspaper/README.md

 What the project ?
-A newspaper website that is connected to various APIs.
+A newspaper website that is connected to various APIs. simply displays all of the various data sets.

 Whats the underlying data structure ?
 Read the data structure ?